PGCert Secondary Education (Physical Education) with recommendation for QTS

 Pre-professional Course Knowledge

-- An undergraduate or postgraduate degree in the field in which you intend to teach, This should be a minimum 2.1 classification in preparation for Masters level professional study.
+- An undergraduate degree related to the field in which you intend to teach.
+Normally this should be a 2.1 classification or above.
+We consider relevant higher degrees.

 - Maths and English grades A* to C or equivalent at GCSE level.

-- Modules within your pre professional degree course should provide a foundation of preparatory knowledge for the subject you are applying to teach.
+- Modules within your degree course should provide a foundation of preparatory knowledge for the subject you are applying to teach.

 - An informed personal philosophy on the aims of your subject area, drawing on relevant reading and research.

-- An understanding of statutory requirements for your subject area within the state school sector as outlined on the following websites: www.newsecondarycurriculum.com and www.qca.org.uk/curriculum.
+- An understanding of statutory requirements for your subject area within the state funded school sector.

 - An awareness of recent government policy or initiatives in education and your subject area.